 Using Vim as a diff tool

-Firstly I will start with why to not use diff.
+.
 I am not suggesting a replacement, I have simply found that Vim offers a much better interface, that is available on most (*nix based) server environments for comparing and merging files side by side.

 Getting started